Render to Texture

 Groups, on the other hand, are non-duplicating and don't suffer the same issue.
 Replace the cushion components above with groups and you will not have the same problem.
 But there is some usage notes to be aware of when using groups.
 Render-to-Texture requires you to select the faces that you want to texture.
 It requires you to explicitly select the faces.
 You can not select a group and expect all the faces in that group to be automatically used.
 You must open the group, select the faces you want, and then perform the RTT operation.
 Only selected faces will be rendered in the RTT operation.

-The natural question from that, then, is "How do I combine faces from separate groups into a single RTT texture".
+The natural question is "How do I combine faces from separate groups into a single RTT texture".
 You can not.
 That is a limitation we have imposed on RTT to prevent certain complications.
 In general, this will not make using the tool even one bit more difficult as long as you are aware of the behavior.
 Along these lines, you will also notice that if you open a group (or component, where it makes sense) and select the faces, once you begin the RTT operation the group will fully close all the way to the scene's "root coordinate system" (all groups and components closed).
 This is a mandatory step required by the way SketchUp reports geometry.
 If a group is open and Twilight Render retrieves geometry from SketchUp for rendering, there is a very good chance that geometry will be incorrectly positioned.
 It is necessary that all groups are closed all the way to the root of the scene in order to get correct geometry positioning.
 Again, this should not be a complication when using the tool but it is something to be aware of.

 Warning, Curves Ahead